-5 'Correlation Is Not Causation' Traps that Even Pros Fall Into (occasionally)
+5 'Correlation Is Not Causation' Traps that Even Pros Fall Into (sometimes)

 How many times have you heard that ‘correlation is not causation’?
 Many times, I’m sure.
 So you know not to say things like ‘wow, the correlation between A and B has a p-value of 0.000001 so A must be causing B…’.
 I wish I had a pound for every time a very experienced, intelligent scientist with PhDs and titles and stuff has said this.